cryptotwilight/openrules/README.md

-# openrules
+# Open Rules
-This is the Open Rules project a cheap way to integrate business rules and on chain arbitration
+The Open Rules project has been created to provide an easy to use way to arbitrate failed business transactions on chain.